Skip to Content

 • The ability to integrate Grepr into your existing workflows and tools

-• Powerful customization options for complex observability pipelines
+• Customization options for complex observability pipelines

 • Support for infrastructure-as-code and GitOps approaches

-As you become more familiar with Grepr, you can gradually transition to API usage for automating repetitive tasks and creating sophisticated custom integrations.
+As you become more familiar with Grepr, you can gradually transition to API usage for automating repetitive tasks and creating custom integrations.